widcardw/obsidian-asciimath/README.md

 ## Commands

-- Insert asciimath codeblock
+- Insert asciimath codeblock.
-- Convert asciimath into mathjax in current file
+- Convert asciimath into mathjax in current file.
 - Convert asciimath into mathjax in the entire vault.

 ![](screenshots/out.gif)